jkomoros/CASsim/README.md

 *name*: `<string` - A name for the state, to refer to later with resetTo.
 *resetTo*: `<string>` - Resets the state to the state at the named previous state.
 The named state must exist, and must be BEFORE this one.
 *repeat*: `<integer>` - If set, will repeat this block in place that many times to save you from having to type it a lot.
 Useful for lots of grow blocks.
 *grow*: `<non-falsey-value>` - Grows all of the active cells into a legal neighbor.
-If passed an object, its values can be:

-Configuration for grow command
+See growParameters below for more values that can be passed in an object.
+*generate*: `<non-falsey-value>` - Generates a new map of values in the map.
+See generateParameters below for more values that can be passed in an object.

+growParameters:
 *seed*: `string` - A string to use as seed.
 If you don't like the result you're getting at a step, provide a different seed.
 If the boolean true is provided, it will operate non deterministically.
 *randomness*: `[0.0 ...
 1.0]` - A value for how random the neighbor pick should be.
 1.0 is totally random pick of any nearby legal neighbor.
 0.0 is deterministic of best valued thing
 *proportion*: `[0.0 ...
 1.0]` - What percentage of active cells should be grown in a given step.
 1.0 is all cells, 0.0 is none.
 This is the relative version of numCellsToGrow